The ATO on 4 March 2019 have published the super rates and thresholds for the upcoming 2019/20 financial year.

 Author: Aaron Dunn

-Aaron is a family man who loves his sport, in particular AFL football (Essendon) and athletics, where he was previously a nationally ranked high jumper having jumped a personal best of 2.14m.
+A lover of sport, in particular AFL football (Essendon) and athletics, Aaron was previously a nationally ranked high jumper having set a personal best jump of 2.14m.